LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Experiments

 \paragraph{The Comparison with Gold Feedback}

 Recent work indicates that the feedback from the LLM can not help improve the prediction of itself~\citep{llm_cannot_self_correct_reasoning,gpt4_doesnot_know_its_wrong,can_llm_improve_by_self_critique}.
 Since we use the LLM to verify the retrieval result updated by itself, and such verification can be seen as a type of internal feedback, we compare it with the external feedback from gold answers on ASQA and QAMPARI.
 Specifically, for external feedback, we take whether gold answers fully appear in the retrieved result as verification criteria.
 We show the results in Table~\ref{tab:external_feedback}.
 We see that both internal and external feedbacks achieve comparable performance with each other, when the internal feedback leads to less LLM cost.
 These show that the LLM is capable of evaluating the retrieval result and has the potential to provide competitive feedback for retrieval as gold answers.
-We regard developing stronger retrieval verification modules as future work.

-\paragraph{The Generality across Various LLMs} We analyze the performance of LLatrieval over various close-source and open-source LLMs, shown in Table~\ref{tab:various_llms}.
+\paragraph{The Generality across Various LLMs} We analyze the performance of LLatrieval over various closed-source and open-source LLMs~\citep{llama2,llm_xwin,llm_tulu} , shown in Table~\ref{tab:various_llms}.
 In general, our method consistently leads to significant improvements over the original retriever, which shows its robustness and generality.
-Meanwhile, we find that our method with stronger LLM (from Llama2-70B to GPT-3.5) can lead to better performance, which indicates the potential to scale retrieval performance by scaling LLM and our method's utility in the future where more powerful and efficient LLMs are built, while the dense retrievers have not been proved to scale well to the size of LLMs.
+Meanwhile, we find that our method with stronger LLM (from Llama2-70B to GPT-3.5) can lead to better performance, which indicates the potential to scale retrieval performance by scaling LLM and our method's utility in the future where more powerful LLMs are built, while dense retrievers have not been proved to scale well to the size of LLMs.